 To underline the point, here’s an ad I saw in my own daily BookBub email which breaks my “rules,” but works brilliantly.

 (Apologies to the artist – I snapped this on the move and the resolution isn’t great, especially when blowing it up for illustrative purposes.
 Sorry for butchering your wonderful work!)

 Anyway, if you click through from that ad above to the Amazon page for this book, you’ll see that it was breaking the letter of the law rather than the spirit – the ad art matches the cover art perfectly.
 And the illustration is good enough to make this book an autobuy for me and many other fans of the genre, I’m sure.
 A great use of great art.

 I talk about Also Boughts in the book, particularly how they are often a fruitful source of potential comp authors for your first test ads.
 They are also important and useful in lots of other ways too, of course, which causes a lot of grumbling when Amazon fiddles with them, as it routinely does, often testing various iterations of our product pages.
-More on that phenomenon here (note there are further links to more posts on Also Boughts, if you want to go deeper on the topic):
+More on that phenomenon here:

 I’m not worried about Also Boughts permanently disappearing because I think they are too popular with readers, but it can mess with your testing if that information source is closed off temporarily, right when you need it.
 There are workarounds though.